It’s that time of year again when you see the plump, orange gourds nearly everywhere — on front porches, in pies and lattes and even haunted houses.

 It’s been a long journey for the hearty gourd to go from a vegetable of last resort to the posterchild of fall, family and farms.

-And while some resistance to a few pumpkin-themed items has cropped up, the deeper meaning of pumpkins doesn’t seem to be going away anytime soon.
+While some resistance to a few pumpkin-themed items has cropped up, the deeper meaning of pumpkins doesn’t seem to be going away anytime soon.